 Reverse-osmosis systems (RO) ($1000 and up), use a very, very fine filter membrane to remove everything that’s not water.
 Even substances held in solution are removed by this process.
 Moderately hard water will clog up a reverse osmosis system quickly, though, as will any kind of sediment, however small.
 For this reason, RO systems often come bundled with other filter components that keep things working.
 You may also have to add a water softener to your household water system if your water is hard.
 Maintenance of an RO unit involves changing the membrane every few years at a cost of about $200.

 Hydrogen peroxide injection is one way to treat water for bacteria and odours.
 I’ve lived with this system in my own house for more than 20 years and I like it a lot.
 Besides killing germs, hydrogen peroxide (which is just an ordinary water molecule with an additional oxygen atom tacked on) also has the effect of transforming odour and taste-producing components into forms that can be filtered out easily.
 Sulphur-water, a condition that makes some well water smell like rotten eggs, can be effectively treated with a hydrogen peroxide/carbon filter combination.
 This is one of the only options for effectively eliminating the smell of sulphur water.
 The largest municipal use of hydrogen peroxide technology for odour control of sulphur-water began several years ago in southern California.
 Various oxygen-based systems (such as ozone treatments) are used in about 60% of European municipal water supplies.
 The drawbacks of chlorination have been a public concern for a long time in that part of the world.
 Click here for a video tour of the hydrogen peroxide water system I run at my house.

 Want to learn about maintaining and troubleshooting your water well and septic system?
 Click here for two in-depth courses you can download now.
-100% satisfaction or your money back.
+100% satisfaction or your money back, so there’s no risk.
+You’ll also learn how to get all the water you could possibly want from a weak well.